boazbk/tcs/lec_04_code_and_data.md

 ![In the Harvard Mark I computer, a program was represented as a list of triples of numbers, which were then encoded by perforating holes in a control card.](../figure/tapemarkI.png){#markonerep .margin  }

-We can represents programs or circuits as strings in a myriad of ways.
+We can represent programs or circuits as strings in a myriad of ways.
 For example, since Boolean circuits are labeled directed acyclic graphs, we can use the _adjacency matrix_ or _adjacency list_ representations for them.
 However, since the code of a program is ultimately just a sequence of letters and symbols, arguably the conceptually simplest representation of a program is as such a sequence.
 For example,  the following NAND-CIRC program $P$